 German Marble Cake Recipe with Eierlikör- Eierlikör Marmorkuchen

-You can bake this in the rounded American Bundt Cake pan… or use the traditional German Gugelhupf pan.
+You can bake this in the rounded American Bundt Cake pan or the traditional German Gugelhupf pan.
 (How did Gugelhupf become a Bundt).
-I you choose the narrower Gugelhupf, take the cake out 5 minutes earlier!
+If you choose the narrower Gugelhupf, take the cake out 5 minutes earlier!

 German Marble Cake with Eierlikör- Eierlikör Marmorkuchen